Fan Fic: The Legend of Total Drama Island

 - Together in Death: When Katie is dying and Sadie (who is in mortal peril herself) has done everything humanly possible to save her, only to be reduced to seeking supernatural aid, Sadie invokes this trope.

 Sadie: But if it really is her time, then please, let me go with her.

-Wham Episode: The first two chapters are mostly light and comic.
-Then, in the Third Night chapter, the sharks get someone during the cliff diving challenge.
-The campers realize that the game they're playing is potentially deadly, and the story has a much darker tone from that point on.
+- Wham Episode: The first two chapters are mostly light and comic.
+Then, in the Third Night chapter, the sharks get one of the contestants during the cliff diving challenge.
+The surviving contestants realize that the game they're playing is potentially deadly, and the story has a much darker tone from that point on.